Department of Biological Sciences

 - Hollie Leavitt.
 MS Biology 2006.
 “Pollination and florivory by insects visiting Lepidium papilliferum (Brassicaceae) flowers”

-GRADUATE STUDENT OPPORTUNITIES
+GRADUATE (and undergraduate) STUDENT OPPORTUNITIES

 - Robertson IC & H Leavitt.
 2011.
 Relative contributions to seed production by floral visitors of slickspot peppergrass, Lepidium papilliferum (Brassicaceae).
 Arthropod-Plant Interactions, 5: 379-389.
 DOI1007/s11829-011-09142-7